-You’ve probably heard or read Rome referred to as “The Eternal city” and the term couldn’t be more accurate.
-While walking around the city you will come across ancient ruins, churches and monument spanning the centuries from the Middle Ages to the Renaissance to more modern times, buildings from the 19th century.
+You’ve probably heard or read Rome referred to as “The Eternal City” and the term couldn’t be more accurate.
+While walking around the city you will come across ancient ruins, churches, and monument spanning the centuries from the Middle Ages to the Renaissance to more modern times, buildings from the 19th century.
 Rome is living history and for that alone it’s worth a visit!
 There are a lot of things to do and see in Rome, so I’ve rounded up the highlights – along with some tips for visiting Rome.
+You can also watch my Rome vlog on my Youtube channel!

 1) Visit St Peter’s Basilica